Fred Judd: Electronic music

 Along with Daphne Oram, Judd was enthusiastically promoting electronic music to the British public via demonstrations and lectures to amateur tape recording clubs up and down the country.
 In 1961 his book Electronic Music and Musique Concrete was published – one of the earliest in the world to tackle the subject and provide practical information and circuit diagrams.
 Two years later he became chief editor of ATR and began issuing 7” records made available through the magazine.
 Castle and sister label Contrast issued a range of sound effects discs recorded by Judd, including 3 disks of electronic music.
 Some of these tracks were later issued by library label Studio G on the Electronic Age album.

 By the start of 1963 Judd had designed and built his own prototype synthesizer – a simple voltage controlled, keyboard-operated unit for generating, shaping and switching electronic sounds – a small but significant development in the history of the synthesizer, as it predates the Synket, Moog and Buchla instruments.

-Broadcast in 1963 on the ITV network, the sci-fi puppet show Space Patrol was the first on British television to feature a specially composed electronic music soundtrack running throughout the whole series.
+Broadcast in 1963 on the ITV network, the sci-fi puppet show Space Patrol was the first on British television to feature a specially composed electronic music soundtrack running throughout the series.
 Judd created the sounds with tape manipulation, loops and tone generators in his home studio in London.

 Judd's investigations into the visualisation of electronic sounds led to his system Chromasonics.
 This was a modified b&w television to which he added new pulse generating and amplifying circuitry, along with a high speed colour scanning wheel in front of the screen.
 This apparatus yielded full colour abstract patterns moving in accordance with the sound input from oscillators or tape recordings.
 Chromasonics was demonstrated to great acclaim at the 1963 Audio Fair in London, but interest from electronics firm Stuzzi did not lead to commercial development.